hito16/ffmpeg-wiiu/examples/rsyslog/README.md

    - (optional) a simple UDP service provides the IP of the rsyslog server
 * Syslog Client
    - simple libraries that write to rsyslogd over TCP.
 Really this is just netcat
-   - (optoinal) a simple UDP client libarary that sends a UDP broadcast, and captures the IP of the server response.
+   - (optional) a simple UDP client libarary that sends a UDP broadcast, and captures the IP of the server response.

 ### Syslog Server